redhat-developer/intellij-openshift-connector/README.md

 Post `0.1.1` releases contains breaking changes mentioned below.

 * The Components created with previous versions(<=0.0.6) will no longer be visible in OpenShift Application Explorer view.
-* New Component, Url and Storage objects are created locally in context folder and not immediatly pushed to the cluster.
+* New Component, Url and Storage objects are created locally in context folder and not immediately pushed to the cluster.

 > **Please follow the [migration](https://github.com/redhat-developer/intellij-openshift-connector/wiki/Migration-to-v0.1.0) guide to resolve any possible issues.**